Or Akiva: Education

 According to CBS, there are 10 schools and 2,409 students in the city.
 They are spread out, as 6 elementary schools and 1,575 elementary school students, and 5 high schools and 834 high school students.
 51.9% of 12th grade students were entitled to a matriculation certificate in 2001.

 Since 2005 gap year volunteers from Habonim Dror have volunteered in the town and surrounding areas working in schools and in extracurricular frameworks with Arab and Jewish youth.

-Neighborhoods in Or Akiva
+Neighborhoods

+HaYovel

-The Yuval - is considered a high-quality neighborhood in Or Akiva and is located in the north of the city, bounded by the northern industrial area to the east and road number 2 (coastal road) to the west.
+Located in the north of the city, bounded by the northern industrial area to the east and road number 2 (coastal road) to the west.
 Today, about 4,500 residents live in the neighborhood, which is about 1,700 households.
-The neighborhood is partly characterized by detached houses, and partly by saturated construction as well as 20-story tall buildings.